-What you must pay when Services that are covered for you you get these services There is no coinsurance, copayment, Obesity screening and therapy to promote sustained weight loss or deductible for preventive obesity If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
-This counseling is covered if you get it in a screening and therapy. primary care setting, where it can be coordinated with your comprehensive prevention plan.
-Talk to your primary care doctor or practitioner to find out more. \$0 copayment Opioid treatment program services Opioid use disorder treatment services are covered under Part B of Original Medicare.
+Services that are covered for you What you must pay when you get these services Obesity screening and therapy to promote sustained weight loss If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
+This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
+Talk to your primary care doctor or practitioner to find out more.
+There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.
+Opioid treatment program services Opioid use disorder treatment services are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these services through our plan.
-Covered services include: FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable · Substance use counseling Individual and group therapy Toxicology testing Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-ravs \$0 copay • Radiation (radium and isotope) therapy including technician materials Authorization required for certain and supplies PET scans, nuclear medicine, and Surgical supplies, such as dressings
+Covered services include: FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable Substance use counseling Individual and group therapy Toxicology testing \$0 copayment Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays • Radiation (radium and isotope) therapy including technician materials and supplies • Surgical supplies, such as dressings • Splints, casts and other devices used to reduce fractures and dislocations • Laboratory tests • Blood - including storage and administration.
+Coverage of whole blood \$0 copay Authorization required for certain PET scans, nuclear medicine, and nuclear cardiology procedures, MRI/ MRA (if not ordered by Neurosurgeon or Orthopedic MDP SPECT), Three Dimensional (3D) Imaging/CTA (if not ordered by a cardiologist or pint used.